Privacy notice for Alumni and supporters

 Who your information may be shared with and why

 We may publish or share your personal data only where we have your consent or where one of the following conditions are met.

 We may appoint people and organisations to work for us and contract with them to act as data processors on our behalf for any of the above purposes.
-Examples include processing direct debit donations (currently Donor Debit), our online networking platform (Watt Club Connect), our database and email marketing provider (Blackbaud), employment of development consultancy services to undertake due diligence and biographical research.
+Examples include processing direct debit donations (currently Donor Debit), our database and email marketing provider (Blackbaud), employment of development consultancy services to undertake due diligence and biographical research.

 We will also disclose limited personal data to the relevant authorities where this is necessary for the Statutory Purposes set out above.

 As a global organisation we need to process your personal information in a country outside the UK or European Economic Area when this is necessary to provide you with services, meet a legal obligation, fulfil a contract with you, or we have your consent.
 For example if you register for an event that is taking place in one of our Watt Club Regional Areas we may wish to share relevant information with the event organiser in order for you to attend.
 When doing so we:

 - Make sure that appropriate safeguards are in place to protect your information and your rights under privacy law.

 - Apply the same high standards of privacy and security wherever we process your data.

 We keep a limited permanent record of your attendance, what you studied and your award so that we can verify this as needed and for archival purposes.
 If you stay in touch with us as a member of the Watt Club, our alumni association, we will keep your contact details and other information that you share with us up to date.
 More information about how long we keep your personal data and why is listen in our retention schedules.

 - Find out what personal data we process about you and obtain a copy of the data, free of charge within one month of your request.
 We may make a charge for additional copies of the same information.